Kelly Hannon 540-374-3344

 Motorists may also send an e-mail to Fredericksburginfo@VDOT.Virginia.Gov requesting to receive “Hot Spots” directly by e-mail.

 Real-time updates on work zone locations, congestion and incidents can also be found through 511 Virginia, VDOT’s 24-hour traffic information system.
-511Virginia can be accessed online at www.511Virginia.org, and for mobile devices, at mobile.511Virginia.org.
+511Virginia can be accessed online at www.511Virginia.org.
 Motorists can also call 511 from any phone in Virginia for traffic information.

 Information in VDOT news releases was accurate at the time the release was published.
 For the most current information about projects or programs, please visit the project or program Web pages.
 You may find those by searching by keyword in the search Virginia DOT box above.